pioj/ImageLevel/README.md

 ### Current Features

 - Wizard #1 creates a palette of Tiles*(color+prefab)* for every color found.
+- **NEW:** Support for Adobe Photoshop .ACT files.
+Can also export the extracted colors.
 - Wizard #2 reads from a Sprite and generates the Tilemap level.
 - Wizard #3 extracts shapes from CompositeCollider2D and creates several colliders.
 - **NEW:** Option toggle to ignore colliders generation.
 Useful for backgrounds or painting tiles.